kanzure/nanoengineer/cad/src/exprs/README.txt

  Copyright 2007 Nanorex, Inc.  See LICENSE file for details.
 # $Id$

+This exprs package is an experimental module (working, but incomplete, and in need of optimization and refactoring) to support a higher-level programming style for creating patterns of cooperating objects described by expression-like data (also called "exprs").

+So far [071219], it is only used in NE1 for drawing textured images, but it has working examples of various kinds of interactive graphical behaviors (many of which are more complex than what is so far available in NE1), so it might also be used to help implement graphical handles and the like (e.g. for rotating a helix around a curved axis).

+Farther in the future, it could help with implementing various kinds of "relations" between model objects, with reconfigurable UI elements, and ultimately with many other things.
+(Or we might refactor it so that the parts that would most help with those things, e.g. its integrated first-class formulae and change-tracked attributes, were more readily available to other classes.
+This has been done experimentally in test_connectWithState.)

+It is listed just above graphics in the package ordering, because most of its example exprs involve graphics and need to import graphics code.
+Ideally it would be refactored into (at least) a graphics.exprs module, a geometry.exprs module, and a lower-level "foundational" exprs module that could go into foundation or (if changes.py went with it) utilities.

+General features:
+* instantiate expression-like descriptions of patterns of cooperating objects ("exprs")
+* easily customize those descriptions as a way of configuring the objects they'd create
+* the descriptions are first-class data objects, permitting (when implemented) saving them in files, applying replacement rules, etc.

+Specific support for:
+* integrated change-tracked attributes, defined by formula or method, or as mutable state ** nim: state of declared types
+** nim: arguments and options meeting declared interfaces
+* toplevel formulae as exprs

+====

+Older notes, partly obsolete:

 Note: this directory cad/src/exprs will someday become a python package in NE1, but for now, it's still experimental, is never loaded by default, and perhaps not all its source files have been committed.